August 19, 2022

 Yarmouth Offshore Wind Farm will export power to New England.
 It will be done via the Can-Am link, a 322km subsea cable to the United States.

-With an investment of $4bn and more than 120 turbines, the project is planning.
+With an investment of $4bn and more than 120 turbines, the project is in planning.
 The expectation is to start operating in 2025.

 The turbines will sit on a gravity base in shallow waters of less than 30m.
 It will be outside major shipping lanes and commercial fishing grounds and will be built in phases.
 The company operator is Beothuk Energy.

-With over 60 offices worldwide, 800 employees, and 7,000 contractors, we have successfully placed permanent and contract personnel across various wind energy disciplines.
+With over 60 offices worldwide, 1,000 employees, and 9,000 contractors, we have successfully placed permanent and contract personnel across various wind energy disciplines.
+Airswift is committed to supporting the energy transition and is a world-leading green recruitment company.

-Airswift is committed to supporting the energy transition.
 Our offices in Calgary, St. John's, Halifax, Toronto, and London connect international talent to the most significant wind energy projects.
+Our dedicated consultants can support clients throughout the whole onshore and offshore wind project lifecycle.

 Want more insight into talent trends in the renewable energy industry?
 Click the link below to download our latest whitepaper.